duncanmacintyre/DIY-sensors/proj3-multiple-sensors/README.md

-# Project 3: Multiple sensors
+# Project 3: Multiple Sensors

 Here, we will combine our thermistor and DHT circuits together and get them both working at the same time.